minnib578/Computer_Vision/README.md

 - Two-layer neural network
 - Image features

-* challenges for image classification?
+* Challenges for image classification?
    * viewpoint variation: all pixels change when the camera moves
    * background cluster: objects are similar to the background (color or texture)
    * illumination: (too dark or too light)-->data driven x